Toward Zero Waste

 Industry specific educational materials such as how-to guides, recycling tool kits and event planning guides are available for participants.

 Sustainable Connections has printed posters available for Towards Zero Waste participants.
 If you would like to customize and print your own posters, simply click on the images below to download a printable PDF.
-Contact Mark if you have questions!
+Contact Abbie if you have questions!

 Toward Zero Waste Toolkits